eggerszm/SEEDLAB-TA-S2024/demo1/README.md

 need to be in the same folder as `MeasureAngle.py` to run `MeasureAngle.py`.
 DO NOT RUN `LCDInit.py`and `calib_data.npz`. unless you want to generate your own camera calibration data, DO NOT RUN `CalibrateCamera.py`.

-To operate the movement of the robot in demo1, the user should run `AngularWIP`.
+To operate the movement of the robot in demo1, the user should run `RobotControll`.

 Files that should not be run:
 -Anything in `testCode(NOT MAIN CODE)`